-Market failure and government intervention
+Section 3: Insurance market failure and government intervention

-This Section explores the remaining two of the four key topics that form the basis of the analysis in this Consultation Paper.
+This Section explores the second two of the four key topics that form the basis of the analysis in this Consultation Paper.
 They are market failure and government intervention.
-They complement the first two, affordability and availability, covered in Section 2.
+They complement the first two, affordability and availability, covered in the previous Section 2.